l0uisgrange/zap/docs/main.typ

 })
 ```

-= Positioning
+= Positioning <positioning>

+The most important part of this library is to know how to position your symbols within your circuit, as it can make your experience a lot more pleasant.

-To position components within your circuit, you can choose to either attach them to a single node, or place them between two nodes.
-If you choose the latest option, wires will be automatically placed between the nodes.
+You can choose to either attach your symbols to a single node, or place them between two nodes.
+If you choose the latest option, wires will be automatically placed between the nodes, like below.

-#circ[
+#circ(
+    ```typst
+    #import "./zap.typ"

     #zap.circuit({
         import zap: *